 Some Non-Essentials Painting Tools

-You might not need those painting tools, but I use these every day, all day.
-You can do without them for occasional house painting, but they are good professional painter tools and can make your life much easier.
+You might not need those in your home painting tools, but I use these every day, all day.
+You can do without them for occasional house painting, but they are good professional painters tools and can make your life much easier.

 - Gloves – I cut off the fingertips.
 Keeps hands clean and protected from cuts etc. Latex gloves here.

 - Shop Vacuum- I keep a wet-dry vac around all the time.
 Once I dropped a quart of paint on a lady’s carpet.
 Rushed out to get the vac.
 With adding warm water to the mess and going over and over, I left a bit spot much cleaner than the rest of the carpet!

 - Respirator – This is the link for the mask only: Add these filters: chemical, and particle top filter with retaining clip.
 For spraying or oil/toxic paints.
 Somewhat expensive, but health and safety really must be first.
 Learn more about type of filters and how to use them in our post about respirator mask

 - Tack cloth – For when you need to really remove all dust/lint.
 This is more for furniture painting, but good for eye-level and hand-level door frames, especially around the door knobs.

 - Sponge – for cleaning walls before painting (after sanding especially).
 I keep one semi-damp on hand.